Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/Multi-Currency.md

 Multi-Currency Pricing (MCP) _(previously known as Global ePricing)_ is available for [online, digital, and mobile integrations](?path=docs/Getting-Started/Getting-Started-Online.md) and allows merchants to set static pricing in multiple currencies.
 MCP provides the most control for specific international markets and offers customers an _in country_ shopping experience.
 The merchant is entirely responsible for setting and maintaining the prices in the currencies they support.

 [Payment requests](?path=docs/Resources/API-Documents/Payments/Payments.md) are submitted to Commerce Hub in the same manner as domestic activity, but the merchant must send the correct amount format and corresponding [currency code](?path=docs/Resources/Master-Data/Currency-Code.md) for these transactions.
-Merchant sets all pricing in foreign currency (for example, EUR for U.S. merchant) specific to geographical markets
+Merchant sets all pricing in foreign currency (for example, EUR for U.S. merchant) specific to geographical markets.

 Merchant is funded in their local currency _(for US merchant, USD)_ based on a prevailing exchange rates.
 Commerce Hub supports Visa, Mastercard and American Express where available.